jimmityglick/input-projections/docs/META_LAYOUT_RENDERER_HINT_SPEC.md

    Column structure is determined by examining the `item` node of the List projection.
 The current value (empty list, partial data, full data) MUST NOT affect which columns exist or their order.

 2. **Stable column order.**
-   For Struct items, column order MUST follow the field order in the canonical projection JSON.
-If the projection uses an explicit `fieldOrder` array, that order is authoritative.
-Otherwise, the order of keys in the `fields` object is used.
+   For Struct items, column order MUST follow the key order in the canonical projection JSON's `fields` object.

    ```json
    {